 How many times have you started to watch a video and lost interest almost right away?
 It happens so often, but if when creating your video you get to the interesting bit right off the bat, you have a better chance of grabbing your viewer’s attention and holding it.
 This will help ensure they watch the whole way through, and follow that golden CTA at the end.

 If you’re looking for more specific ideas for video marketing, we’ve got a great list that will help you get inspired and easily apply all of the above tips.
 Be sure to watch the included videos to help you begin brainstorming ideas for marketing videos of your own.

 Not to be confused with marketing videos, video ads are a type of marketing video that work to advertise something in the name of your brand, business, or product.
-There’s no real rules or limitations to the theme or tone of a video ad – you just want to make sure it gets the attention of the right audience, and leads them to take action in relation to whatever you’re advertising.
+There’s no real rules or limitations to the theme or tone of a video ad – you just want to make sure it gets the attention of the right audience, and leads them to take action in relation to whatever you are advertising.

 Why it works: This Promo.com video ad tells the audience what they need to do for their business and how simple it is to do it.
 It showcases some of the product as a way to preview it before they use it.
 It’s colorful, visual, and memorable in under one minute.

-Check out this video ad template to get started making your own.
+Check out these video ad templates to get started making your own.

 Part of the video experience, bumper ads are short six second video ads that appear before the viewer’s chosen YouTube video.